Insulin, Plasma

 Diagnostic Use

-The secretion of ProInsulin and C-Peptide may also be increased in patients with insulinoma.
-These assays can be carried out by special arrangement with Endolab.
+The secretion of Pro-insulin and C-Peptide may also be increased in patients with insulinoma.

-Tests of insulin suppressability may be undertaken using infusion of insulin and measurement of C-Peptide levels when hypoglycaemic.
+Tests of insulin suppressibility may be undertaken using infusion of insulin and measurement of C-Peptide levels when hypoglycaemic.

 Hepatic vein insulin levels can be measured to help localise site of pancreatic islet cell adenoma after selective injections of calcium via branches of the celiac axis artery.